What is a Translation Management System (TMS)

 Terminology is the fundamental cornerstone of all translations.
 To describe objects and form sentences, people use words, phrases, and jargon.

-Use the translation memory
+Use the translation memory (TM)

-You can utilize words and phrases from previous work rather than coming up with new language every time.
+You can reuse words and phrases from previous work rather than coming up with new language every time.
 To assist human translators, sentences that have already been translated are stored in a database called a translation memory (TM).

 Every project management tool must provide the most crucial indicators about budget, progress, and other factors.